Modelur/docs/docs/quickstart.md

 #### Step 2 - Create Modelur Building

-Once Modelur is initialized and set up, you can already create Modelur Building by either clicking on a yellow Modelur Building icon in the Toolbar (1), by clicking on the Create Building (2) entry in SketchUp menu Plugins > Modelur or by clicking on the Create button (3) inside Building tab of Modelur’s user interface (Figure 5).
+Once Modelur is initialized and set up, you can already create Modelur Building by either clicking on a yellow Modelur Building icon in the Toolbar (1), by clicking on the _Create Building_ (2) entry in SketchUp menu _Extensions > Modelur_ or by clicking on the Create button (3) inside Building tab of Modelur’s user interface (Figure 5).

 ![Modelur_options_menu](img/modelur_create_building_annotated.png)